Review Your Results

 Two Simple Steps

-To recap, to review your results in two simple steps:
+To recap, review your results in two simple steps:

-- Be black and white results – you either got won the game or your lost the game.
+- Be black and white results – you either got won the game or you have lost the game.

 - And we want to have a story, an interpretation or an insight about what caused that result so we can do it again next time.